shisart/arthay-/README.md

 # arthay-My real is name Artyom.
-I am creative writer and translator.
+I am a creative writer and translator.
 Also my books of poetry and plays have beenpublished In the USA and Holland.
 I've been working as a playwrigt of improvisations at Chicago Boom (Amsterdam)